 However, it has become clear to me that it is becoming extremely difficult to get financially ahead living in a 24-hour city, especially if you want to raise a family.

-Having such a high income required to afford a regular old house does not allow for much real estate price appreciation because a top 1% income is roughly $400,000 in America.
+Having such a high income required to afford a regular old house does not allow for much real estate price appreciation.
+A top 1% income is roughly $470,000 in America.

 Can you imagine a household making $300,000 a year and just going through the motions every year, unable to save a lot for retirement due to such high home prices?
 To give you an idea, below is a sample budget for a household that makes $300,000 a year.

-The lifestyle is good, but the parents are never going to retire early, especially if they want to have a second child.
+The lifestyle is good, but the parents are never going to retire early.
+If they want to have a second child, retiring early will be even tougher.
 This $300,000 a year household is squarely in the middle class.

 The reasons why there will be a multi-decade migration shift towards 18-hour cities is obvious: greater affordability.

-With the accelerated trend of working from home due to the coronavirus and the lockdowns, there’s no doubt in my mind that more people living in expensive 24-hour cities will migrate to 18-hour cities to save money.
-However, before they do, there will likely be a migration to less centrally located areas of one’s existing city first.
+With the accelerated trend of working from home due to the coronavirus, 18-hour cities will continue to boom.
+However, before they do, there will likely be a migration to less centrally located areas of one's existing city first.

 The Best Way To Invest In 18-Hour Cities